Account & Security

 Account quotas and limits

-How the daily sending quota, per-request limits, and rate limiting work — and how to get your quota raised.
+How the plan sending quotas, per-request limits, and rate limiting work — and how to raise your limits.

-MailBlastr applies two kinds of limit to keep deliverability healthy and protect your sending reputation: a daily sending quota that caps how many emails an account can send in a rolling window, and per-request limits on how many recipients, batch items, and attachment bytes a single API call may carry.
+MailBlastr applies two kinds of limit to keep deliverability healthy and protect your sending reputation: sending quotas derived from your plan that cap how many emails an account can send in rolling windows, and per-request limits on how many recipients, batch items, and attachment bytes a single API call may carry.

-These limits are independent — a request can be small enough to satisfy every per-request limit and still be held back if it would push you over your daily quota.
+These limits are independent — a request can be small enough to satisfy every per-request limit and still be rejected if it would push you over a sending quota.

 Per-request limits